bayodesegun/BankingHall/README.md

 # README #

 This README would normally document whatever steps are necessary to get your application up and running.
-This project is 'private' at the moment.
+This project is under development at the moment.

 ### What is this repository for? ###